leinson/where-we-dine/README.md

 ### Features
 - Admin can:
     - Can edit all info about a restaurant afterwards
-    - Add types of cuisines to a restaurant  (in progress)
     - Add price range to a restaurant

 ### Page and account management

 - User page, where the user can
     - See their own reviews
     - Remove own reviews
     - Remove own account